Disabled Access and Carer / PA Ticket Information

 Disabled parking areas for Blue Badge Holders are provided on site at all venues, and are positioned as close to the concert entrance as practical constraints allow (between approx. 20-100 metres.)
 Use of this facility does not need to be booked in advance for Blue Badge holders.
 Please just ensure that your Blue Badge is displayed clearly in your windscreen and follow the signs for Disabled Parking on the day.

 If you do not have a Blue Badge but you need to use the disabled car park because you or a party member in your vehicle has a temporary impairment or is pregnant, elderly, frail etc, then it is possible to arrange a disabled parking permit for the concert.
-This must be organised in advance by emailing us at email@example.com or by calling us on 01432 355 416.
+This has limited availability and must be organised in advance by emailing us at firstname.lastname@example.org or by calling us on 01432 355 416.

 Large wheelchair access toilets are sited within the auditorium and are easy to reach.
 These are temporary ‘portaloo’ style plastic units.